Anastasia Savina

-Anastasia Savina (born March 18, 1992) is a Russian chess player.
+Anastasia Savina (born March 18, 1992) is a French chess player.
 She was awarded the titles International Master and Woman Grandmaster by FIDE.
+She later transferred federations and currently represents France.

 Career

 Savina qualified for the Women's World Chess Championship 2016 (knock-out).
 She played for the Russia "B" team at the 39th Chess Olympiad and won a silver medal at chess at the 2013 Summer Universiade.
 She is an alumna of the Russian State University of Physical Education, Sport, Youth and Tourism, Department of Chess.